ctitmus19/fun-events/docs/tutorials/update-user.md

 Open the Postman app on your desktop and complete the following steps:

+1. Ensure that the fun-events JSON file is running in a command line tool.
-1. First, find the `user_id` of the user you want to update.
+2. Find the `user_id` of the user you want to update.
 Create a request in Postman with the following values:
 - **Method:** GET
 - **URL:** {base_url}/user
 - **Headers:**
     - **Content-Type:** application/json

-2. Locate the user you want to update
+3. Locate the user you want to update
-3. Find the `id` parameter and copy the ID number
+4. Find the `id` parameter and copy the ID number
-4. Create a new request with the following values, with the `user_id` included at the end of the URL:
+5. Create a new request with the following values, with the `user_id` included at the end of the URL:
 - **Method:** PUT
 - **URL:** {base_url}/users/2
 - **Headers:**